 This post may contain affiliate sales links.
 Please read my disclosure policy.

-- Frozen Diced Hash Browns – I use frozen hash browns for my potatoes because they are already cooked and you just have to heat them through.
+Yes, I use frozen hash browns for my potatoes because they are already cooked and you just have to heat them through.
 Huge time saver!
 If you want your soup to be smoother at the end, give it a few pulses with an emersion blender.

-Here are all of my tips and tricks to make a perfect baked potato soup:
+Here are a few tips and tricks to making a perfect potato soup:

 - Boiling Warning: DO NOT boil your soup after you add in the milk.
 Just kick it back to low and let it do its thing.

-- Variations: Feel free to add in more vegetables (broccoli or cauliflower sound nice) or change up the seasonings to your liking.
+- Variations: Feel free to add in more vegetables (carrots, broccoli or cauliflower are great) or change up the seasonings to your liking.

-For full details on how to make baked potato soup see the recipe card down below.
+For full recipe details, including ingredients needed and measurements, see the printable recipe card down below.

-- Whisk in chicken stock and bring to boil.
+Whisk in chicken stock and bring to boil.
 Soup will thicken quite a bit.
 Add in frozen hash browns and seasonings.

-- Cook covered until carrots are completely tender and potatoes have thawed and become soft.
+Cook covered over medium low heat until carrots are completely tender and potatoes have thawed and become soft, about 10 minutes.

-- Stir in milk, sour cream, and dried chives and reduce heat.
+Stir in milk, sour cream, and dried chives and reduce heat.
 Cook until soup is hot, but not boiling.
-Ladle into bowls and top with cheese and bacon.
+Ladle into bowls and top with cheese, bacon and chives.
 Serve hot!